The value of hiring an interior designer

 11. Team of reliable tradespeople and vendors.

-An interior designer has a dependable team of professionals whom they know and trust, leading to a smoother project execution.
+Over years of experience, interior designers cultivate a trusted team of skilled craftsmen, artisans, and vendors who deliver consistent, high-quality work.
+They know who to call, how to communicate project needs, and how to coordinate efforts efficiently for a smoother project execution.
 They have built and nurtured this team over time through years of experience to deliver exceptional results.
-An interior designer knows which trade professional understands the value of a material, how to properly install it, and if it requires any special preparation and finishing.
-They can also advise as to how much material is needed to complete the job.
-This team of professionals covers artisans, craftsmen, suppliers, and vendors for furniture, millwork, fabrics, flooring, lighting, and workrooms for window treatments, and much more.
+This team of professionals includes artisans, tradespeople, suppliers, and vendors for furniture, millwork, fabrics, flooring, lighting, and workrooms for window treatments, and much more.

 12. Troubleshoot and solve design problems.